MARTIMM/Semi-xml/README.md

 While the example above does not show a big advantage, there are some summarized below.

 * This semi xml has a bit better reading capabilities because no textual end tag is needed.
-It is just a closing bracket. (']', '}' or '»').
+It is just a matching closing bracket. (**]**, **}** or **»**).
 * Attribute values do not need quoting when there are no spaces in the value.
-However there are three possible quoting characters: ', " and ^ when needed.
+However there are three possible quoting characters: **'**, **"** and **\< \>** when needed.
 * An XML element is introduced by **\$**.
 This translates just to the XML element.
-E.g. **\$html []** becomes **\<html/>**.
+E.g. **\$abc []** becomes **\<abc/>** or **\<abc>\</abc>** depending on some other information found in the configuration.
 * Empty element content does not have to be written in the way shown above.
-It can be written just like **\$html**.
+It can be written just like **\$abc**.
 However, when attributes are used, the brackets are needed.
-This is made obligatory to make the following text better separated from the element and also to have better checks on mistakes.
+This is made obligatory to make the text following an empty content better visually separated from the element and also to have better checks when mistakes are made.
 * Other symbols following the **\$** changes its meaning.
+For the moment there is only one change namely;
-  * **\$!** is used to call a method defined in an external module to insert xml controlled by data from elsewhere.
-This is the most important part of this package because with a simple sxml line a table can be created with data from a database.
+  * **\$!**.
+This symbol is used to call a method defined in an external module.
+This method normally will insert xml elements.
+This process is controlled by e.g. attributes, its content or by data found elsewhere.
+This is the most important purpose of the package because with a simple sxml method a table can be created with data from a database.
 More humble things can also be accomplished e.g. generating the start of a document with lots of namespace declarations or inserting the current date and time.
 * Square brackets **[** and **]** are used to contain nested text or other element nodes as shown in the example above.
 There are other characters which can be used instead;
   * **{** and **}** are used where no nested node elements are allowed.
 This comes in handy when text is entered with a lot of **\$** characters like in javascript or perl code.
 Comments are not filtered out in these texts.
   * **«** **»**.
 These brackets have the same meaning as above but there is less need to escape characters.